 This project is funded by the St. Louis County Department of Public Health through the US Department of Health and Human Services, Office of Minority Health.

 Project RESTORE (Reconciliation and Empowerment to Support Tolerance and Race Equity) began in 2017 as a partnership between the St. Louis County Department of Public Health, St. Louis County Police Department, Police Athletic League, Missouri universities, and St. Louis County Public Schools.
-The project leverages existing and emerging Restorative Justice research, establishes community partnerships, adapts youth programs, and structures community policing to build a cohesive, cross-sector ecosystem of violence prevention, academic support and behavioral health promotion activities for environmentally and/or economically disadvantages, predominantly Black/African American youth living in north St. Louis County.
+The project leverages existing and emerging Restorative Justice research, establishes community partnerships, adapts youth programs, and structures community policing to build a cohesive, cross-sector ecosystem of violence prevention, academic support, and behavioral health promotion activities for environmentally and/or economically disadvantaged, predominantly Black/African American youth living in north St. Louis County.

 Kristi Ressel, MPH